 The issuing agency will write an "appear by" date on your ticket, usually 10 days after it was issued.
 You may appear any day on or before that date.
 If you fail to appear by that date, a warrant for your arrest may be issued.

-Monday through Thursday 9:30 am-10:30 am the Justice Court sees people who received tickets on a first-come, first-served basis.
+Monday through Friday, 9:30 am-10:30 am.
+Justice Court sees people who received tickets on a first-come, first-served basis.

-It is best to check in by 9:15 a.m.
-At 1;00 p.m.
-M-F, the Justice Courts sees people in custody via video link from the Butte Silver Bow Detention Facility.
-Please feel free to call the clerk's office at 406-497-6360 with any questions.
+1:00 pm on Monday, Tuesday, Thursday, and Friday, and at 11:00 am on Wednesday, Justice Court sees people in custody via video link from the Butte-Silver bow Detention Facility.
+Please feel free to call the clerk's office at 406-497-6390 with any questions.

 I got a ticket, what happens when I see the Judge?